Cutting Edge Techniques

 *information pulled from Radiologyinfo.org

-The advantages of the CO2 Laser is relatively bloodless surgery; decreased postoperative discomfort; minimal swelling and scarring; and the laser’s ability to coagulate, vaporize, or cut.
+The advantages of the CO2 Laser are a relatively bloodless surgery, decreased postoperative discomfort, minimal swelling and scarring, and the laser’s ability to coagulate, vaporize, or cut.
 The CO2 surgical laser offers the dental surgeon a viable and in many cases an improved alternative to the scalpel.
 The CO2 laser system is a useful tool in a wide variety of soft-tissue oral laser surgery procedures.
 A laser beam (instead of a scalpel) is used to assist with the list of oral surgery applications below:

 - Frenum release/frenectomy